-Whether you need child care .
+Whether you need child care.
 It’s the largest expense after housing for younger children.
-The only way to save money on child care is for one parent to stay home (although this can result in loss of income) or for family or friends to provide free care.
+Child care services often give sibling discounts.
+Otherwise, you can save money on child care if one parent stays home (although this can result in loss of income) or if family or friends can provide free care.

 Raising a Child: $233,610

 Try sinking your teeth into that one.
 The USDA estimates middle-income families (two parents, two children, with a before-tax household income between $59,200 and $107,400) will spend $233,610 in 2015 dollars to raise a child from birth to age 17.

 For those with a lower household income, the cost is roughly $175,000, and for those with a combined household income of more than $107,000, the bill will come to about $372,000.

 You might say your twins are “worth” half a million bucks.
 Middle-income families will spend about $490,680 to raise twins born in 2013 through high school.
 If your income is lower, you’ll spend $353,100.
 If it’s higher, you may spend $815,640.

 Think that’s a lot?
 It doesn’t even include college costs.
 So no time like the present to start putting a little aside for your baby’s future.